POLYVIEW-3D Tutorial

 Data source

 Both the Protein Data Bank (PDB) deposited entries and the PDB formatted custom files can be submitted to the POLYVIEW server.
 Lines with ATOM cards are the only required data to be present in the file.
 For registered PDB entries, it is sufficient to enter a 4-letter code (e.g., 1a4y).
-In the case when both PDB code and custom PDB file name are specified simultaneously, the server will use the first rather than the latter.
+NOTE: when both a PDB code and a custom PDB file are specified, the server will use only the PDB code as input, and will ignore the submitted file.

 Asymmetric unit